 See how easy it is to migrate

-When to migrate the ISMS and how to go about doing it?
+When to Migrate the ISMS and how to do it?

 Option 1 – Urgent and Important Fast Initial Change

 When there is a more urgent need for change we generally suggest a pragmatic ‘lift and shift’ to address the immediate issues and achieve quick wins whilst retaining what works now too.
 This achieves momentum, gains the buy-in of the stakeholders quickly and shows interested parties that action is being taken where it is needed the most.
 As ISMS.online is visible and transparent, with built in progress and tracking, it is easy to show the work being done too!
 We then suggest the organisation continues improving beyond the immediate issues in a normal improvement cycle more befitting the organisation culture, resources and need for change.
 This can be done very quickly too, minutes, hours and days, not weeks.

 For example an organisation came to us shortly before a recertification audit, having almost forgotten their previous audit stated numerous reasons why their existing ISMS was close to failure and needed improvement.
 They knew they would fail if they did not take some action quickly.
 We showed them how much was achievable in that time (a lot), they got started almost immediately afterwards and achieved their recertification goal in days.